-Throughout the week, teens have access to our youth center designed to offer a safe, healthy alternative to harmful environments.
+Throughout the week, teens have access to our youth centers designed to offer a safe, healthy alternative to harmful environments.
 A variety of recreational activities are available at each center.
-The students have the ability to form supportive relationships with one another and embrace the meaning of enthusiastic sobriety.
+The students have the ability to form supportive relationships with one another .
 Contact one of our locations to learn more.

 Because our program works!

 We have a research-based program that is effective for teens and their families.